Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 The final phase, known as the Government and Binding Model, introduced the ideas of principles and parameters.
 Chomsky proposed that there are universal principles that govern the structure of all human languages, while specific parameters can vary across different languages.

 This model aimed to capture the innate knowledge and constraints that guide language acquisition and enable the processing of language.
-It emphasized the role of government, which refers to the relationship between heads and their dependents in a sentence.
+It emphasised the role of government, which refers to the relationship between heads and their dependents in a sentence.

 Throughout these phases, Chomsky's theories have sought to uncover the underlying structures and principles that govern language, highlighting the innate and cognitive aspects of language acquisition and processing.
 This has greatly influenced the field of linguistics and our understanding of the human language capacity.